Schofield Signalman DLC GMT PR

 Giles is a product designer by trade and in a matter of a few seconds I was profoundly impressed by his attention to detail.

-The Signalman is his first timepiece and, based on my discriminating touch, employing probing fingers and inquisitive examination with circumspect eyes, I was able to ascertain his timepiece has hit the mark straight off.
+The Schofield Signalman DLC GMT PR is his first timepiece and, based on my discriminating touch, employing probing fingers and inquisitive examination with circumspect eyes, I was able to ascertain his timepiece has hit the mark straight off.
 It is a wonderfully resolved design.
 There are no obvious signs of compromise or “making-do”, this is a quality item.

 Obsessive about details